edouardfouche/MCDE/README.md

 #### Examples

-We provide a sample of the data used for the experiments in `src/test/resources/data` for testing purposes.
+We provide a sample of the data used for the experiments in `src/test/resources/data` for testing.

 #### Running MCDE/MWP